-Eddie Murphy Is Working On ‘Coming To America ‘ Sequel [Report]
+Eddie Murphy Is Reportedly Working On ‘Coming To America’ Sequel [Report]

 One of his most memorable quips was in relation to the boxing legend Muhammad Ali, who changed his name from Cassius Clay to Muhammad Ali in the 1960s.

-Expressing his opinion about the re-christening, Saul said “His mama name him Clay, Imma call him Clay.”
+Expressing his opinion about the re-christening, Saul said, “His mama name him Clay, Imma call him Clay.”

 [Featured Image by Tinseltown/Shutterstock]